Raekye/hmmm/README.md

 The names are not particularly meaningful; just something unique and identifiable (not "lexer" or "compiler\_1") I thought of at the moment.
 Each of these directories has a `Makefile` that puts stuff in a `bin/` folder.

-- `madoka/`: one of my first passes, arguably my first success I could call a "compiler".
+- `madoka`: one of my first passes, arguably my first success I could call a "compiler".
 Pre 2014-summer
-- `sayaka/` (in progress): successor to `madoka/`, had ideas on what to do differently.
+- `sayaka` (in progress): successor to `madoka/`, had ideas on what to do differently.
 The ideas were pre 2014-summer, most of the work on it is post 2014-summer
-- `primed/`: hand written LL(1) regex parser and NFA state generator
+- `primed`: hand written LL(1) regex parser and NFA state generator
-- `siyu/`: successor to `primed/`, DFA state generator, lexer-generator, and parser-generator
+- `siyu`: successor to `primed/`, DFA state generator, lexer-generator, and parser-generator
 - `tk`: successor to `siyu/`, hmmmm

 ### Primed